okhanokbay/SocialMedia/COMMENTS.md

 Protocols -the ones that feels more like an interface- suffixed with Interface keyword.
 Other ones are suffixed with Protocol keyword.
 The "Protocol" ones are highly likely abstracting the models or view models. (e.g. actions -> Interface, objects -> Protocol)

 Localization can be easliy added by using Strings.swift file.

+Not used NSFetchedResultsController for Core Data.
+If I would, it would be very hard to isolate all the logic inside the CoreDataStack class.